plus3it/scc-formula/README.md

 ## Dependencies

-- Package definition for SCC must be available in the winrepo database.
+- **Windows**: Package definition for SCC must be available in the winrepo database.
 The installer can be obtained from the site(s) listed above.
+- **Linux**: Package definition for SCC must be in an available yum repo, or the rpm must be hosted at the url specified by the pillar `scc:lookup:pkg:source`.

 ## Available States

 ### scc

-Install SCAP Compliance Checker for Windows
+Install SCAP Compliance Checker

 ### scc.scan